 By the time I had reached the bottom of the 14th sack of this week’s fan mail I was left with no doubt she warranted a mention.

 Strange though it may sound I have never found stories involving models exciting and they certainly fail to evoke any romantic urges.

-Several of my friends think these events sound glamorous but, as I explain, they normally just involve waiting around to talk to someone no more attractive than any girl you could meet in a pub on a Saturday night.
+Several of my friends think these events sound glamorous but, as I explain, they normally just involve waiting around to talk to someone no more attractive than any girl you could meet in a pub on

 The only difference is many celebrities think they are someone very special indeed and models in particular can have a “people pay just to gaze upon my beauty” air about them.